himmAllRight/himmAllRight-source/content/post/extending-vm-hd.md

 <div class="caption">Cloning the VM in Virt Manager</div>
 </center>

-While not required, it is not a *bad* idea to first clone the VM (just in case anything gets messed up).
-If using *virt manager*, cloning a VM is as simple as right clicking a *powered down* VM, and selecting "*Clone...*".
+While not *required*, it isn't a *bad* idea to first clone the VM (just in case anything becomes damaged).
+If using `virt-manager`, cloning a VM is as simple as right clicking a *powered down* VM, and selecting "*Clone...*".
 A window will pop up with options for cloning the VM.
-Make and desired name changes amd hit *Clone*.
-Shortly after, the clone should be ready.
+Make the desired name changes and hit *Clone*.

-**NOTE**: If making changing to the *VM's* settings, be careful to not accidently fire up the *VM clone*, and get all mad thinking the changes haven't been applied...

 ## Extend qcow2 file

-The first step in resizing the the virtual drive is to first expand the `qcow2` image.
-By default, the images tend to be stored at `/var/lib/libvirt/images/` and will require `root` privledges to access.
+The first step in resizing the virtual drive is to first expand the `qcow2` image.
+By default, the images tend to be stored at `/var/lib/libvirt/images/` and will require `root` privileges to access.
 Virt-Manager can be used to double check which image the VM is using for its disk.
-To resize the qcow2 image, use the `qemu-img resize` command, providing it image file path/name and then the size to expand it.
-For example, I used `+40G` in my command (`qemu-img resize Jenkins.qcow2 +40G`) to extend my image by 40GB.
+To resize the qcow2 image, use the `qemu-img resize` command, providing it an image file path/name and then the size to expand it.
+For example, I used `+40G` in my command (`qemu-img resize Jenkins.qcow2 +40G`) to extend the image by 40GB.

 ```bash
 root@ninetales:/var/lib/libvirt/images# qemu-img info Jenkins.qcow2